junxit/us-congress-bills-109/bill.md

     >       - **(I)** an air carrier or vessel described in paragraph (5)(B); or
     >       - **(II)** the premises of a United States mission; and
     >     - **(iv)** to have been committed by an individual or individuals as part of an effort to coerce the civilian population of the United States or to influence the policy or affect the conduct of the United States Government by coercion.
-    >   - **(B)** *Limitation* No act shall be certified by the Secretary as an act of terrorism if the act is committed as part of the course of a war declared by the Congress, except that this clause shall not apply with respect to any coverage for workers’ compensation or group life coverage.
+    >   - **(B)** *Limitation* No act shall be certified by the Secretary as an act of terrorism if the act is committed as part of the course of a war declared by the Congress, except that this clause shall not apply with respect to any coverage for workers’ compensation or group life insurance.
     >   - **(C)** *Determinations final* Any certification of, or determination not to certify, an act as an act of terrorism under this paragraph shall be final, and shall not be subject to judicial review.
     >   - **(D)** *Nondelegation* The Secretary may not delegate or designate to any other officer, employee, or person, any determination under this paragraph of whether, during the effective period of the Program, an act of terrorism has occurred.
     > - **(2)** *Affiliate* The term “affiliate” means, with respect to an insurer, any insurer that owns, is owned by, or is under common ownership with another insurer.